canadian-coding/posts/2019/November/14th - C language overview/readme.md

-Assuming you installed gcc you can compile the code using
+Assuming you installed gcc you can compile the code using: